 The City of La Crosse - Blufflands Plan is supplemental to the department's Strategic Plan.
 This plan is intended for the use of decision makers, advisory boards and the general public.
-This plan is used to identify the development of recreation opportunities, acquisition and restoration of natural areas.
-This plan includes sound guidelines for managing, protecting and restoring the natural communities while coexisting with nature-based recreation users for the mutual benefit of the land.
+This Bluffland Plan is used to identify the development of recreation opportunities, acquisition and restoration of natural areas.
+This plan includes sound guidelines for managing, protecting and restoring natural communities while coexisting with recreation users for the mutual benefit of the land.

-La Crosse Parks, Recreation & Forestry has a unique opportunity not only to create miles of recreational trails, but also create beautiful, diverse, and healthy natural areas to attract a diverse array of user groups.
-Sustainable land management is a top priority that satisfies the needs of diverse habitat types as well as ensuring that the recreational potential for user groups is all inclusive.
+La Crosse Parks, Recreation & Forestry has a unique opportunity not only to create miles of recreational trails, but also create beautiful, diverse, and healthy natural areas to attract a wide spectrum of nature enthusiasts.
+The bluff ecosystems, habitat, environmental quality, and recreational opportunity they provide for our human health is highly valued.
+Sustainable land management is a top priority that satisfies the needs of all habitat types as well as ensuring that the recreational potential for user groups is inclusive.
 The quality land management practices identified in this plan take our ecosystem health into high consideration when developing sustainable trails, natural areas and trailhead facilities.

-As La Crosse continues to develop an increasing need for recreational hiking, biking, trailhead parking, neighborhood access trails, signs and maps, a more comprehensive plan could better identify the desires of the community.
-This plan will serve as a guide until a comprehensive plan can be developed.
+As La Crosse continues to develop an increasing need for recreational hiking, biking, trailhead parking, neighborhood access trails, signs and maps, a more comprehensive plan may be developed.